kemitchell/simplev-parse.js/README.md

+simplev is a versioning scheme, like Semantic Versioning, but with simpler syntax and different rules of meaning.

-The package exports a single function that takes one string argument and returns an `Object` or `null`.
+The package exports a single function that takes one simplev string argument and returns an `Object` describing its meaning or `null` if it wasn't a valid simplev.

 ```javascript
 var parse = require('simplev-parse')